How to plan your AB tests [Free Template]

-Quarter beginnings usually resonate with growth marketers.
 Maybe because that’s when they are preparing their tactical plan, establishing their goals, or just because it's the time for them to think more deeply about their strategies.
 Regardless, it hasn’t been different to our customers; and that’s exactly the time of the year they usually reach us asking for help to plan their AB tests.

-- How to organize the hypothesis?
+- How to organize your testing hypotheses

 - How to estimate the test duration beforehand?